robinhood/faust/docs/userguide/agents.rst

 ``kvjoin(items: Union[AsyncIterable[Tuple[K, V]], Iterable[Tuple[K, V]]])``
-    Same as join, but takes an async iterable/iterable of ``(key, value)`` tuples, where the key in each pair is used as the Kafka message key.
+    Same as join, but takes an async iterable/iterable of ``(key, value)`` tuples, where the key in each pair is used as the message key.